Programvareverkstedet/mysqladm-rs/docs/installation.md

 The muscl server will work with older versions of systemd, but the recommended version is 254 or newer.

-For full landlock support (disabled by default), you need a linux kernel version 6.7 or newer.
+For full landlock support (disabled by default), you need a Linux kernel version 6.7 or newer.

 [pvv-apt-repository]: https://git.pvv.ntnu.no/Projects/-/packages/debian/muscl